i0Ek3/blogie/README.md

 The mutual influence of upstream and downstream applications leads to a serial response, and eventually makes a certain scale unavailable in the entire cluster application.
 Therefore, we need to perform the most basic timeout control in all requests in the application.

-### Link Tracking
+### Link Tracing

-In this part, we use Jaeger to implement link tracking which support OpenTracing specfication.
+In this part, we use Jaeger to implement link tracing which support OpenTracing specfication.

 Usually, when multiple distributed interfaces call each other and the response is particularly slow, we need to locate and solve the problem in time.
 Therefore, we need to do link tracing.